Help Center

 B) Server-specific alerts

 When earlier installations (prior to build 6060) are updated to the latest build, existing custom alerts will be moved to the Server Specific Alerts tab.
-When a server is selected in the Server Name field of the tab, the two tables will show the list of alerts specific to that server as well as the global alerts that have been applied in the server.
+When a server is selected in the Server Name field of that tab, both the global alerts and server-specific alerts that apply to the selected server will be displayed in corresponding tables.

 Creating server-specific alerts